Table of contents

 Are inflammatory markers genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

 What are Inflammatory Markers?

 What is inflammation?

 It is the body’s natural defense mechanism to protect against harmful infections and normally appears as redness, swelling, hyperthermia, pain and functional impairment at the sight of infection.
-The biological response occurs as the result of a cascade of messenger signals in the immune system that ultimately results in anti-inflammatory chemicals.
+The inflammatory process occurs as the result of a cascade of messenger signals in the immune system that ultimately results in anti-inflammatory chemicals.
 The function of inflammation is to eliminate the initial cause of cell injury, remove dead or damaged cells and tissues, and initiate tissue repair.